 Who are the top search players in the Middle East?

 As mentioned previously Google maintains the lion’s share of the market.
-For example in Saudi Arabia Google has about 97% of the search market whereas Bing and Yahoo makeup about 4% of the market.
-In Egypt, Google has even more of a market share at 97%.
+For example in Saudi Arabia Google has nearly 96% of the search market whereas Bing, YANDEX, and Yahoo make up just over 4% of the market.
+In Egypt, Google has even more of a market share at over 97%, with the same other three search engines making up the rest.
+These same trends are reflected in the search engine markets of all the other countries in the MENA region, further highlighting Google’s influence in the region.
 IstiZada created a complete guide to Google Arabic here.

 Here is a list of Google search engines by Arabic Speaking country.